【Latest 2026】 Recommended Welfare Vehicle Manufacturers Comparison: Toyota, Nissan, and Honda - A Guide to Choosing from 13 Models

 3-4.
 Nissan NV100 Clipper Rio

-The Nissan NV100 Clipper Rio Chair Cab is a welfare vehicle designed with the concept of "a small wheelchair-accessible vehicle that can accommodate a large wheelchair."
+The Nissan NV100 Clipper Rio Chair Cab is a welfare vehicle designed with the concept of a "small wheelchair-accessible vehicle that can accommodate a large wheelchair."

 参照:NV100クリッパー リオ チェアキャブ|日産